 - Administration: The difficulties of hosting and managing events like onboarding, training, volunteering, outside speakers, etc., made administration extremely burdensome.
 Angela spent an inordinate amount of time dealing with email, spreadsheets, manual tracking, no-shows, cancellations, changes.
 This made it impossible to scale learning at the speed the Kia sales organization needed to keep thriving.

 Angela needed a system to limit administrative and manual processes as much as possible.
-That’s why she implemented PlusPlus earlier this year.
+That’s why she implemented PlusPlus.

 The Five Key Takeaways